-Once axonal arbors are coarsely organized in their targets, complex and activity-dependent interactions between axons lead to the elimination of misplaced branches and synapses.
+Once axonal arbors are coarsely organized in their targets, complex and activity-dependent interactions between axons lead to the elimination of exuberant branches and synapses, while appropriate contacts are stabilized.
 This process requires interactions between neighboring axons.
-We aim to better understand these interactions between populations of axons.
+We investigate these interactions that influence the refinement of their terminal arbor.

 We used an approach enabling to manipulate signaling events or electrical activity in a subset of retinal ganglion cells in vivo, and to simultaneously trace the axons of their neighbors with intact signaling and activity.
 This enables to evaluate how neighboring neurons interact while their exuberant and immature axonal arbors is pruned.